JiscSD/octopus/api/README.md

 API tests are written in [Jest](https://jestjs.io/) and each endpoint has tests written to ensure the code is correct and working.
 These can be run manually using `npm run test:local`.

 ---

+## Overridden dependencies

+This is a place to track where we have added dependency overrides in package.json and explain why so that we can understand when they're no longer necessary.

+-   micromatch ^4.0.6: to address two vulnerabilities ([1](https://security.snyk.io/vuln/SNYK-JS-BRACES-6838727), [2](https://security.snyk.io/vuln/SNYK-JS-MICROMATCH-6838728)) introduced via copy-webpack-plugin's dependency on this package.